owlchester/kanka/docs/running.md

 ### Shutting down

-To stop the docker images, run the following.
+To stop the docker images, run the following command from your Kanka folder.

 ```bash
 sail down